 - 156. The Council's common seal shall be kept in a secure place at County Hall. - 157.
 All documents which require to be sealed by the Council shall be witnessed by the Head of Legal or such of his/her senior officers as he/she shall formally nominate for the purposes of this Standing Order.
-Any document sealed and so witnessed shall be deemed to have been duly and validly executed on behalf of the Council. - 158.
+Any document sealed and so witnessed shall be deemed to have been duly and validly executed on behalf of the Council.
+The sealing of documents can be both in hard copy or digitally. - 158.
 All documents so executed and witnessed shall give effect to decisions of the Council, the Cabinet, individual Member or other committee or officer of the Council acting under delegated powers and shall be recorded in a register which shall be available for inspection by Members. - 159.
 The Head of Legal (generally) and all Chief Officers (within their specific delegated authority) are authorised to act as the Proper Officer for the purposes of Section 234 of the Local Government Act 1972 for the signature of any notice, order or document which the Council is authorised or required to give, make or issue.